FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/Linear Regression/Linear Regression in Python and R.md

 The principal propose of this article is carry out a theoretical and also practical exposition of the linear regression model.

-Without any doubt the this is the most know statistical model.
+Without any doubt this is the most know statistical model.

-There is the idea that the linear regression model is outdated compared with other modern statistical models.
+There is the idea that linear regression model is outdated compared with other modern statistical models.
 But I would like to defend his validity nowadays, first of all as a statistical tool, and second as a previous necessary step to learn other most modern and complex methods.